term-world/syllabus-template/CONTRIBUTING.md

 Here we can see that the two folders belonging to `A` (`B` & `C`) are produced as output from the `ls` command.
 This is handy for knowing what navigation options are available to you at any time!

+### tree

+The `tree` command will display the contents of the files and subfiles at your current location.
+This command is very useful for when you want to see all the files without using `ls` multiple times.

 ### python

 If you want to run the code inside of any Python file (which are generally indicated with a `.py` extension at the end of the file name), you simply use the `python` command.
 For this particular command, you need to follow the command itself with the full file name, all on a single line.
 For instance, if I wanted to run a program called `Box.py`, I would use the command: